“There is no past or future. Using tenses to divide time is like making chalk marks on water. — Janet Frame, Faces in the Water 1961

 I wake early.
 Shannon was out last night so I creep around the house, feed the dog, dress and set out with Rubes for an early morning walk.
 I head up past my family home where the light tells me mum has stirred and is starting her day.
 I walk a road edged by bush on one side and the nursery that grows plants for the council garden beds the other.
 The Berhampore golf course extends across the hill in the distance.
 When I was a child a house stood on the boundary of cultivation and golf.
 A large rotund nursery caretaker lived there and he used to chase us when we hopped over the back fence to play in the nursery grounds.

-Both these worthy presbyterian institutions are gone.
+Both these presbyterian institutions are gone.
 A gate bars people from entering but I slip through a hole in the fence.
 Rubes revels in the morning breeze coming up the valley from Antarctica.
+The road is potholed and unkempt.
+Mysteriously there is a pile of horse shit in the middle of it.
 Kingston the suburb above has begun to give in to the inevitability of gravity.
 A decade ago it started sliding down upon Berhampore a little too hastily for comfort.
 The elderly were evicted , the wounded moved on.
 Now all that remains are marks where the roads went, sewer accesses , and tussock and gorse.
 A house still balances on the precipice , raining bits of its flesh down on the bank below.
 We walk back to Shannon’s.
 It’s time to leave my k9 baby in her care and fly.

 At the airport the domestic terminal is a hive of action.
 It’s the school holidays so travel is in fashion.
 The AirNZ host directing the bag drop has a nose as sharp as his shoes.
 He holds a ‘makeup counter’ smile that almost succeeds in being authentic.